periode/thesis/readings/notes/parsons_carsons_functional_beauty.md

 louis sullivan, modernism -> architecture must be 'sincere', 'honest', 'authentic' (in functional beauty) in architecture, functionalism is inherently good, valuable (even though the function of a building is often contested)

-1. problem of translation: how does awareness of function alter or influence aesthetic judgment? if something is functionally beautiful, something about its function should translate in its appearance (shifts in priorities and attention?). syntax highlighting semantics?

-how is function translated in form? perhaps in affordance. why is the arch looking better at holding than, say a scaffoding? (i'd say because less material, less space taken)

-finally, it is also about the fact that we are aware that the object is signalling that our needs are going to be met by its function. (it looks nice cause we know it's going to do the job well)
+1. problem of translation: how does awareness of function alter or influence aesthetic judgment? if something is functionally beautiful, something about its function should translate in its appearance (shifts in priorities and attention?). syntax highlighting semantics? __how is function translated in form?__ perhaps in affordance. why is the arch looking better at holding than, say a scaffoding? (i'd say because less material, less space taken) finally, it is also about the fact that we are aware that the object is signalling that our needs are going to be met by its function. (it looks nice cause we know it's going to do the job well)

 2. problem of indeterminacy: how do we know what the function of an object is? they say it depends not on the designer but on "the market" (aka the designation of function by broad masses, p.68). psychologically, we decide what the function is, how it fits our purpose. but normatively, it is a bit more complex to define the one true function. socrates comes back and says that yes, functional beauty can be relative, that's fine.

-__comprehensiveness is a virtue in aesthetic theory__
+important: __comprehensiveness is a virtue in aesthetic theory__

 #### 3. indeterminacy and the concept of function

 code has a specific function, computing, dictated by its medium. but it also has different application domains. function related to effectiveness (is it bug-free?)

 it lifts function from the exclusive realm of intention, and into the broader realm of use.

 definition i like: